 In response to the aforementioned missteps, the company took an aggressive “back to basics” approach to rightsizing its business.
 First and foremost, it added back thousands of items —primarily in its food departments— to ensure customers find what they need, when they need it.
 Along a similar vein, it made changes to its protocol in order to improve inventory replenishment and avoid empty shelves.
 Realizing the value of discount bins, the company also brought Action Alley back into the mix.
 The company also hired a new apparel chief who has been focusing more on basic branded apparel like underwear and socks.
 In general, Wal-Mart is trying to do fewer “rollbacks” or discounts, instead choosing to revive its “everyday low price” model through aggressive price competition.
 Wal-Mart’s top priority is now pure and simple: offer the lowest prices around, and if a competitor’s price is lower, beat them.
 This strategy served the company well over the 2011 holiday season when its price match guarantee proved effective.
 The return of the layaway program also helped revive comps during that all important shopping season.
 The company hopes to reduce prices by a staggering $2 billion over the next two years in order to increase loyalty, increase traffic, and win back customers that were lost to dollar stores during the downturn.
 Although it will be making sacrifices to its own product margins to accomplish the price cuts, WMT will also pressure suppliers to lower wholesale prices.
 Recent changes appear to be resonating with customers as comps turned positive in late 2011 after years of declines.
 Still, Wal-Mart’s core low-income customer base remains extremely financially challenged due to still high unemployment rates and indebtedness.
 Although certain parts of the U.S. economy have improved of late, it appears that many of Wal-Mart’s shoppers will continue to be strapped for cash for some time yet.
 Indeed, management says the “payroll cycle” remains pronounced, with shopping activity spiking on paydays.

 Outside of the domestic business Wal-Mart seems primed for growth overseas.
-Store openings in China, Brazil, and India has been rampant, a trend we don’t expect to reverse anytime soon.
+Store openings in China, Brazil, and India have been rampant, a trend we don’t expect to reverse anytime soon.
 In mid-2011 Wal-Mart’s acquired a 51% share of Massmart Holdings, a group of South African retail chains with 288 stores focused on high-volume, low-margined, low-cost distribution of mainly branded consumer goods for cash.
 The company also increased its U.K.’s store count when the Asada chain acquired Netto for $1.13 billion in mid 2010.
 Wal-Mart is also getting better at directly sourcing produce and other local goods, which should help it continue increasing revenues faster than costs for the foreseeable future.
 Too, when local produce doesn’t make sense, the company is working on making the supply chain more global.
 In general, the company is focused on catering to local tastes in an attempt to improve customer loyalty.

 At the time of this article's writing, the author did not have positions in any of the companies mentioned.